MugeshShan/StudentManagementApplication/readme.md

 ## Note

-- Please make sure Blazor UI base address and Program.cs in StudentManagement.Api line 28 shoule be same.
+- Please make sure Blazor UI base address and Program.cs in "StudentManagement.Api" line 28 shoule be same.
 If not pleae change.
-- Please make sure Swagger Url base address and Program.cs in StudentManagement.Web line 11 shoule be same.
+- Please make sure Swagger Url base address and Program.cs in "StudentManagement.Web" line 11 shoule be same.
 If not pleae change.